killertilapia/lancer_reserves/app/README.md

 - **Bootstrap 5**: CSS framework for responsive design
 - **Bootstrap Icons**: Icon library
 - **Vite**: Build tool and development server
+- **GraphQL**: API communication with backend
+- **Native Fetch**: HTTP client for GraphQL requests

 ## Development Notes

 - All components use the Composition API with `<script setup>` syntax
 - Bootstrap 5 is loaded via CDN in the HTML template
 - Components are organized in a logical folder structure
-- The application is ready for integration with a backend API
+- GraphQL integration with error handling and loading states
 - Form validation and error handling are implemented
 - Responsive design works on all device sizes
+- Environment-based configuration for different deployment environments

 ## Future Enhancements

 - Add Vue Router for navigation
-- Integrate with backend API
 - Add state management (Pinia)
 - Implement authentication
+- Add reserve detail view with full schema display
-- Add more interactive features
+- Add search and filtering capabilities
 - Add unit tests
+- Add GraphQL query optimization